itsamrit/DSA/Binary Search/Readme.md

 🟢Inclusive binary serc algo i,e if start or end are target then it has abilty to find them.

-For that inclusivity,Specify the target u are searching for all edge case if its inddex i,e like
+For that inclusivity,Specify the target u are searching for all edge cases.

 while(start<=end) //(<= : To also check left & right instead of only checking index betw them INCLUSIVITY)

-if((mid==0 || nums[mid-1]<nums[mid]))   //🟢define target for edge cases such that while writing else if & else we are damn sure its not mid i,e write else if mid-1 & mid+1
+if((mid>0 && nums[mid-1]<nums[mid]))   //🟢define target for edge cases such that while writing else if & else we are damn sure its not mid i,e write else if mid-1 & mid+1

 else if() r=mid-1;